 State of Minnesota

 All nutritionist licenses in Minnesota expire on November 30 every year.
 The cost of the annual renewal is $45, and continuing education is based on a three-year cycle.
 The required continuing education credits depend upon the date of initial license.
 The three-year total is 45 continuing education credits.

-According to the Bureau of Labor Statistics, licensed nutritionists in Minnesota earned an annual, mean salary of $55,710, as of May 2021.
+According to the Bureau of Labor Statistics, nutritionists in Minnesota earned an average salary of $66,760 as of May 2021.
 Nutritionists in the Minneapolis metro area (includes St. Paul and Bloomington) earned a similar average salary of $66,620 during this time.*

 One of the most effective ways to advance in the nutritionist profession in Minnesota and to enjoy access to a wealth of continuing education opportunities is through membership and work in professional associations/organizations, such as:

 Minnesota School Nutrition Association

 Health coaching is the new frontier in medicine, part of the rapidly expanding Health Education field.
 In fact, this field is expected to grow at twice the average job growth rate over the next ten years, and health coaching was named in The Post and Courier as “the top emerging trend from 2015.”

 Why are health coaches finding new ground in Minnesota?
 In spite of our outdoorsy, bike-trail-loving reputation, Minnesotans are sicker than ever.
 According to the Minnesota Department of Health:

 Chronic conditions draining Minnesota’s pocketbook:

 - 35 percent of insured Minnesotans have at least one chronic condition.